Beschorneria: planting and care

 - Exposure Sun, partial shade

-- Soil type poor and free-draining
+- Soil type poor, free-draining

 - Hardiness -8 to -15°C depending on species

-In milder climates, it can structure a large exotic rockery, a dry bank, a Mediterranean plant border, or the edge of a dry woodland.
-It is indispensable in a scree garden, and in a dry garden as well as in Mediterranean-style gardens.
+In climates that are not too harsh, it will structure a large exotic rockery, a dry bank, a Mediterranean planting, or the edge of a dry woodland.
+It is indispensable in a scree garden, in a dry garden as well as in Mediterranean-inspired gardens.

 Read also